zenbase-ai/llml/py/docs/formatters.md

 ## Next Steps

-- Explore the built-in formatters in `zenbase_llml.formatters.swag_xml`
+- Explore the built-in formatters in `zenbase_llml.formatters.vibe_xml`
 - Create your own formatter library for common data types
 - Consider performance implications for large datasets
 - Share useful formatters with the community!